Buying real estate in Nicaragua?

 Can Americans legally buy property in Nicaragua or are there restrictions compared to locals?

-Americans can legally buy property in Nicaragua with the same ownership rights as Nicaraguan citizens, with only a few specific restrictions.
+Americans can legally buy property in Nicaragua with almost identical rights to Nicaraguan citizens.

 It's something we develop in our Nicaragua property pack.